 A few of the most lucrative state incentives can be found in Hawaii, Illinois, and California.

-In Hawaii, owners can claim up to 35 percent on their income tax returns, In Honolulu, solar can be automatically exempted from property tax.
+In Hawaii, solar can be automatically exempted from property tax.
 In other counties in Hawaii, homeowners may apply for an exemption.

 Illinois residents can take advantage SREC payments that, in exchange for the state being able to “purchase” your excess solar energy, will offer homeowners cash up front for their projected solar production.